-I find it hard to delegate to others as I’m a perfectionist that prefers to do things myself.
+I find it hard to delegate as I’m a perfectionist that prefers to do things myself.
 This trait has driven me to learn all aspects of my business and keeps me excited about new opportunities.
 Unfortunately, I’ve also wasted time (that I don’t have enough of) doing non-income producing tasks that could be better served by someone hired to handle.

 Delegation allows you to use your time to achieve more with your blog.
 Doing everything will inevitably cause your business to suffer or worse yet, your health.
 Overwhelm causes stress and stress is costly.
 Avoid it by delegating those routine tasks around your home and business to someone else.
 Focus on the game changers.